 The HSS checks if the user is registered in EPC.
 The HSS may use the EPS-UDR to retrieve the address of the MME or SGSN registered in the HSS for that user, if any.
 If the user is registered at an MME or SGSN, step 5 is executed.

-5. If there is an MME address found for the user and the deregistration reason in the Nhss_UECM_SNDeregistration service operation indicated "Initial and Single Registration" or "EPS to 5GS mobility", the HSS cancels the attachment of the IMSI in the MME by sending a CLR via the S6a interface setting the cancellation type to either Initial Attach (when deregistration reason indicated "Initial and Single Registration) or MME Update Procedure (when deregistration reason indicated "EPS to 5GS mobility").
+5. If there is an MME address found for the user and the deregistration reason in the Nhss_UECM_SNDeregistration service operation indicated "Initial and Single Registration" or "EPS to 5GS mobility", the HSS cancels the attachment of the IMSI in the MME by sending a CLR via the S6a interface setting the cancellation type to MME Update Procedure, and if a VLR number was found in the HSS for the user, the HSS also cancels attachment of the IMSI in this MSC/VLR by sending the MAP Cancel Location (IMSI) to the MSC/VLR via the D interface.

 If there is an SGSN address found for the user, the HSS cancels the attachment of the IMSI in the SGSN by sending a CLR via the S6d interface or by sending the MAP Cancel Loc via the Gr interface setting the cancellation type to either Initial Attach (when deregistration reason indicated "Initial and Single Registration or "Initial and Dual Registration) or SGSN Update Procedure (when deregistration reason indicated "EPS to 5GS mobility").